 Fannie Mae's servicers are the primary points of contact for borrowers and perform a vital role in Fannie Mae's efforts to resolve defaults by pursuing workout options.
 Fannie Mae's management strategies are primarily focused on resolving defaults by pursuing foreclosure alternatives to attempt to minimize the severity of the losses Fannie Mae incurs.
-If a borrower does not make required payments, or is in jeopardy of not making payments, servicers evaluate the borrower for a workout solution following a mandatory evaluation hierarchy that is based on whether the borrower is experiencing a temporary or permanent hardship.
-The hierarchy requires servicers to first evaluate the borrower for eligibility for a home retention solution prior to a liquidation solution, which minimizes the likelihood of foreclosure as well as the severity of loss.
+If a borrower does not make required payments, or is in jeopardy of not making payments, servicers evaluate the borrower for a workout solution following a mandatory evaluation hierarchy that is based on whether the borrower for eligibility for a home retention solution prior to a liquidation solution, which minimizes the likelihood of foreclosure as well as the severity of loss.
 Fannie Mae's home retention solutions include loan modifications, repayment plans and forbearances.
 Liquidation solutions include short sales and deeds-in-lieu of foreclosure.
 When retention solutions and liquidation solutions are no longer viable for a homeowner's circumstances, Fannie Mae's servicers seek to conclude the foreclosure process in an expeditious manner.